 In summary: define the IT budget with prudence.

-Effective change management should incorporate appropriate buy-in from senior executives, encourage employee engagement, plan for communicating updates and include a comprehensive training strategy that will be delivered and thoroughly tested before go-live.
+Effective change management should incorporate appropriate buy-in from senior executives, encourage employee engagement, plan for communicating updates, and include a comprehensive training strategy that will be delivered and thoroughly tested before go-live.

 In summary: mitigate the challenges by preparing for change.

-Support is critical to success, so you’ll need to select the right partner and have the backing of a skilled, responsive team of specialists from the start – whenever you need them.
+When implementing an ERP system, support is critical to success, so you’ll need to select the right partner and have the backing of a skilled, responsive team of specialists from the start – whenever you need them.
 Not to mention the ongoing business support that’s so critical to the long-term viability of any ERP implementation.

 In summary: select an ERP partner who’ll deliver value over the lifetime of your investment.